 The Board has adopted proxy voting policies and procedures ("Proxy Policies") wherein the Trust has delegated to the Adviser the responsibility for voting proxies relating to portfolio securities held by a Fund as part of the Adviser's investment advisory services, subject to the supervision and oversight of the Board.
+The Adviser may delegate responsibility for voting proxies for the Global Renewables Infrastructure Fund and Global Energy Transition Fund to the Sub-Adviser.
 Notwithstanding this delegation of responsibilities, however, each Fund retains the right to vote proxies relating to its portfolio securities.
 The fundamental purpose of the Proxy Policies is to ensure that each vote will be in a manner that reflects the best interest of a Fund and its shareholders, taking into account the value of the Fund's investments.